it's a dog's world

 Outdoor grilling and BBQ is a great way to spend time relaxing with friends and family.
 Prevent unnecessary burns by training your dog to stay clear of your BBQ grill area – no matter how good it smells!

-Toxic Plants and Chemicals
+Toxic Plants & Chemicals

 The warmer temperatures and longer daylight hours beckon us to be outdoors with our dogs.
 Spending time outdoors can result in your dog having access to common toxic and poisonous items.
 Mulch, common yard and garden plants along with chemicals that are used to treat lawns can cause your dog to become sick or in some cases, cause death.
-Visit our Common Plants Reported to Be Toxic to Dogs on our resource page of our website for a list of plants your dog should avoid.
+Visit our Common Plants Reported to Be Toxic to Dogs on our resources page of our website for a list of plants your dog should avoid.

 Vehicle Temperatures